The Impacts of Coal Ash Waste on Water

 While most contamination happens slowly and quietly, sometimes coal ash dams suddenly burst.
 In 2008, the world took notice of the Tennessee Valley Authority’s Kingston Fossil Plant in East Tennessee, when the plant’s coal ash dam suddenly failed, sending a billion-gallon surge of toxic coal ash slurry across the surrounding area and into the Emory River.

-On April 19, 2013 The Environmental Protection Agency proposed new and updated Coal Water Pollution Standards, or Effluent Limitation Guidelines (ELGs), to protect public waters from coal ash seepage into waterways.
+The Environmental Protection Agency created new Coal Water Pollution Standards, or Effluent Limitation Guidelines (ELGs), to protect public waters from coal ash seepage into waterways.
 Please visit our page on Coal Ash Rules and the EPA for more information.